njzfjiang/ece-1508-project/README.md

 # ece-1508-project

 Few-shot day-to-night image translation on the DarkDriving dataset.
-This project compares CycleGAN-Turbo and SD-Turbo+LoRA under 10-, 20-, and 50-shot settings to study how unpaired cycle-consistent learning and paired supervision behave under limited data.
+This project compares paired pix2pix-Turbo and unpaired CycleGAN-Turbo, both adapted from SD-Turbo, under 5-, 10-, 20-, and 50-shot settings.
+The 10/20/50-shot grid is the original comparison; 5-shot is a post-hoc exploratory extension used to probe the low-data breaking point.

 ## Project Layout